zhangtemplar/docker-python-eve/README.md

 ## Usage
-Pull it from the official docker registry.
+Pull it from the official docker registry:

 `docker pull nicolaevladescu/python-eve:<tag>`